 Ultimately, the best way to ship frozen food depends on your products, how far the box will be traveling, and what your customers prefer.
 It doesn’t hurt to offer buyers add-ons of extra dry ice and packaging materials.
 Not only does this signal to customers that you care about them, it gives you peace of mind knowing products will arrive intact.

 Ship, Ship, Ship It Away

-Shipping frozen food to customers is a challenge.
+Shipping frozen food or learning how to ship alcohol to customers is a challenge.
 In many cases, business owners have learned how to ship temperature-sensitive items by learning what doesn’t work.

 Successfully delivering frozen food requires thoughtfulness in packaging and an optimized warehouse management process flow.
 Make sure your warehousing environment is set up to make packing and shipping easy; otherwise, you’ll have more problems than solutions.